DELVES/CanaryWriter/README.md

   ```sh
   brew install gnupg
   ```
-  You'll also need to create or import a PGP key to sign your canary statements.
+  You'll also need to create or import a PGP key to sign your warrant canaries.
 Information on how to do this can be found [here](https://help.ubuntu.com/community/GnuPrivacyGuardHowto#Generating_an_OpenPGP_Key).

 <p align="right">(<a href="#top">back to top</a>)</p>